vjks/raspberry-pi-python-programs/readme.md

 # this is the test file
-It's part of the process to install, configure and run git on the Raspberry Pi
+It's part of the process to install, configure and run git on my Raspberry Pi

 Git commands:
 git init <br/>